Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Static stability is something we can see and measure.
 Resilience is something that’s difficult to see and measure unless you exceed its limits.
 - Because resilience may not be obvious without a whole-system view, people often sacrifice resilience for stability or some other more immediately recognizable system property.
 - E.g. Injecting a cow with genetically engineered bovine growth hormone increases milk production without proportionately increasing the cow’s food intake.
 The hormone diverts some of the cow’s energy from other bodily functions to milk production but this lowers resilience.
 The cow is less healthy, less long-lived, and more dependent on humans.
 - E.g. Hundreds of years of forest management in Europe have replaced native ecosystems with a single species of trees.
-This increase wood and pulp production at the cost of a resilient ecosystem.
+This increased wood and pulp production at the cost of a resilient ecosystem as the single species could be wiped out by disease.
-- Systems need to be managed not only for productivity or stability, they also need to be managed for resilience, the ability to recover from perturbation, the ability to restore and repair themselves.
+- Systems need to be managed not only for productivity or stability, but they also need to be managed for resilience, the ability to recover from perturbation, the ability to restore and repair themselves.
-- Loss of resilience can come as a surprise, because the system usually is more focused on playing rather than its playing space.
+- Loss of resilience can come as a surprise, because the system usually is more focused on playing rather than on its playing space.

 ### Self-organization

 - Self-organization is such a common property that we take it for granted.
 - E.g. Creating an organism from a single cell, taking ideas of burning coal into building a city.
-- Like resilience, self-organization is often sacrificed for purposes of short-term productivity and stability.
+- Like resilience, self-organization is often sacrificed for the purposes of short-term productivity and stability.
 - Self-organization produces heterogeneity and unpredictability.
 - It requires freedom and experimentation, and a certain amount of disorder.
-- Fractals are another example of self-organization.
+- Fractals are an example of self-organization.
 ![Figure 46](figure46.png)
 - Out of simple rules of self-organization can grow enormous, complex systems.
 - Science itself is a self-organizing system, believing that all of the complexity of the world must arise from simple rules.